 Luxury Vinyl Plank

-Luxury vinyl plan, or LVP, is another hardwood alternative that won’t break the bank.
+Luxury vinyl plank, or LVP, is another hardwood alternative that won’t break the bank.
 It’s a synthetic product that’s much thicker than traditional rolled vinyl, making it semi rigid.
 The thick core layer is printed over with natural-looking finishes.

 It comes in a range of style options to mimic different types of wood, from oak to maple to walnut — and also comes in styles that look like natural stone like marble or granite.
 It’s installed by snapping the vinyl planks together.